 Individual student progress on IEP goals will be reviewed and discussed on a regular and ongoing basis by the special education and general education teacher(s) along with the AEA consultant/specialist and school administrator as appropriate.
 The purpose of this review is to determine if adequate progress is being made, if any adjustment in instruction is needed, or if other targeted or intensive interventions through RtI or special education are indicated.
 (Note: Changes in goals, proficiency criteria, or LRE must occur through an IEP team meeting.).
 The district special education teachers, administrators, and AEA team reps will review IEPs using the Student File Review form from DE.
-Each teacher will review two IEPs per semester and will record on the Key Star Survey.
 Any non-compliance items will be corrected with an amendment.